ministryofjustice/moj-design-system/app/views/community/develop-a-component-or-pattern/README.md

 If you see something you would like to work on, email the Design System team at design-system@digital.justice.gov.uk.

-If you have an idea for a new component or pattern that’s not already on the backlog, [propose it](/community/propose-a-component-or-pattern).
+After you've emailed them, a member of the Design System team will get in touch to arrange a kick-off meeting.

 ## Plan your work with the Design System team

-After you’ve emailed them, a member of the Design System team will get in touch to arrange a kick-off meeting.

-During the meeting, the team will help you to:
+During the kick-off meeting, the team will help you to:

 - agree the scope of your contribution
 - plan what design, content, code and guidance needs working on